Updated on 13th May 2022 mentioning Flutter 3.0.

 Flutter gives all the benefits of a "proper" app.
 You can send push notifications.
 Customers can use the app when they have no internet connection - good for enterprise apps where people might be travelling or on-site.
 It can load very quickly and process a lot of data - good for artificial intelligence and image manipulation.

 You can save money because a Flutter app will work on iPhones and Android phones.
 Typically you'd have to develop the app twice for each of these platforms.
 But Flutter lets you do this once means you can invest 20%-40% less.
 This isn't unique to Flutter; React Native and Xamarin offer similar promises.
+However, Flutter is advancing very quickly in comparison.
+Flutter 3.0 brings support for foldable phones and some of the latest advances in iPhone screen technology.

 A Flutter app can now also run on your laptop or in your web browser.
 So it's not just phones and tablets.
 This means that you can create experiences that can greet your customers on whatever device they are using, without having to build your app from scratch for each device.
+With Flutter 2.5, Google has doubled down on making Flutter a stable, performant platform.

 Similarly, Flutter is going to work on embedded devices such as cars, cameras, ATM machines and TVs.
 This is good news for manufacturers wanting to slick experiences for their customers.
 It will be another choice alongside Qt and Kivy.
 Daniel Hall, Global Chief UX Designer of Toyota, says: